jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

     /usr/local/share/vim
          │
-         └ only if you compile Vim and install it with `checkinstall`
+         └ only if you compile Vim locally and install it with `make install`

 In Neovim: